Skip to main content

 3. Stage all files and create an initial commit

-Once a project is opened, Daintree scans for existing worktrees and loads any saved state (terminal sessions, panel layout, recipes).
+Once a project is open, Daintree scans for existing worktrees and loads any saved state: terminal sessions, panel layout, recipes.

-If you don't have a local copy of the repository yet, you can clone one directly from Daintree.
-See Cloning a Repository for details.
+If you don't have a local copy of the repository yet, you can clone one from inside Daintree.
+See Cloning a Repository for the details.

 Recent Projects

-Access recently opened projects via File > Open Recent.
-Projects are sorted by the last time they were opened, and each entry shows the project path for quick identification.
+Recently opened projects are under File > Open Recent.
+They're sorted by the last time you opened them, and each entry shows the project path so you can tell them apart.

 Daintree CLI

-The daintree command (macOS and Linux only) lets you open any directory in Daintree straight from your terminal.
-It works the same way as code . in VS Code.
-If Daintree is already running, it handles the request internally and opens the directory in a new window without launching a second instance.
+The daintree command (macOS and Linux only) opens any directory in Daintree straight from your terminal.
+It works like code . in VS Code.
+If Daintree is already running, it handles the request internally and opens the directory in a new window rather than launching a second instance.

 Installing the CLI

-Install the CLI from within Daintree via Terminal > Install Daintree Command Line Tool in the menu bar.
+Install the CLI from inside Daintree, via Terminal > Install Daintree Command Line Tool in the menu bar.

 On macOS, the install creates a symlink at /usr/local/bin/daintree pointing to the bundled CLI script inside the app.
-This location is on your PATH by default, so the daintree command is available immediately in any new terminal session.
+That location is on your PATH by default, so the daintree command is available right away in any new terminal session.

-If /usr/local/bin isn't writable (rare on a standard setup), the install falls back to ~/.local/bin/daintree.
-You may need to add that directory to your PATH manually.
+If /usr/local/bin isn't writable (rare on a standard setup), the install falls back to ~/.local/bin/daintree, and you may need to add that directory to your PATH yourself.

 Usage

-Once installed, open any directory in Daintree from your terminal:
+Once it's installed, open any directory in Daintree from your terminal:

 daintree . # Open the current directory